AMX Sponsors Team Redline To Elevate Global Sim Racing League, Poised For Market Expansion

-.Inclusive competition: From world-class drivers in the top category to entry-level series for racers of all skill levels.

-.AMX aims to be a significant player in the large total addressable market for sim racing, offering a platform for sponsors, hardware suppliers, automotive OEMs, racing teams, and circuits.
+Strategic sponsorship of Team Redline by FIA-accredited AMX aims to reshape the sim racing landscape.
+Sim racing market experiencing significant growth, with AMX poised to capture market share.
+AMX Global League's third season starts in September, featuring a diverse race format and increased prize pool.
+Three years of specialized technology and platform development behind AMX.
+In-house broadcast studio at AMX, offering multi-language support for a global audience.
+Global reach: Top sim racers worldwide are invited to participate via amxrace.com.
+Inclusive competition: From world-class drivers in the top category to entry-level series for racers of all skill levels.
+AMX aims to be a significant player in the large total addressable market for sim racing, offering a platform for sponsors, hardware suppliers, automotive OEMs, racing teams, and circuits.

-Seoul, 25 September 2023 - AMX, an FIA-accredited leader in sim racing, is pleased to announce the strategic sponsorship of Team Redline, a highly esteemed name in the virtual motorsport world.
+SEOUL, South Korea, Sept.
+30, 2023 /PRNewswire/ -- AMX, an FIA-accredited leader in sim racing, is pleased to announce the strategic sponsorship of Team Redline , a highly esteemed name in the virtual motorsport world.
 This collaboration is set to enhance the AMX Global League, extending its appeal and competitiveness globally.

 "Three years of specialized technology and platform development have positioned us for this strategic sponsorship.
-We're excited to join forces with Team Redline to elevate the sim racing experience," said John Lee, CEO at AMX.
+We're excited to join forces with Team Redline to elevate the sim racing experience," said TJ Han, Operations Director at AMX.

 Positioned for Market Growth